Maplewood Counseling email@example.com

-It is NOT a regular part of my practice to search for clients on Google or Facebook or other
+It is NOT a regular part of our practice to search for clients on Google or Facebook or other

-I do not follow current or former clients on Google Reader and I do not use Google Reader to share articles.
-If there are things you want to share with me that you feel are relevant to your treatment whether they are news items or things you have created, I encourage you to bring these items of interest into our sessions.
+We do not follow current or former clients on Google Reader and we do not use Google Reader to share articles.
+If there are things you want to share with me that you feel are relevant to your treatment whether they are news items or things you have created, we encourage you to bring these items of interest into our sessions.